phenocare/fibers/content/_index.md

 You can choose from vegetables that contain fibre known to be beneficial for your gut health.
 These vegetables include yacon, Jerusalem artichoke, globe artichoke, and elephant garlic.
 We also have fruits that contain different types of fibres, including apple, watermelon, orange and tomato.
 You can choose more than one.

 ### 3. What is a low fibre meal, and do I have to prepare them?
 The low fibre meal plan consists of toasts with butter for breakfast, a roast chicken sandwich for lunch, and roast chicken and potatoes for dinner.
-If you are vegetarian, we will substitute meat with egg and chess.
+If you are vegetarian, we will substitute meat with egg and chesse.
 All the food will be provided to you, and you will not need to prepare it.

 ### 4. What does it involve?
 You will need to attend two clinic visits.